ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Adapter for JDBC User's Manual.md

 #### Startup

-This section explains how to run jdbcAdapter step by step.
+This section explains how to start jdbcAdapter step by step.

 To use jdbcAdapter, Altibase and Other DB to which data is to be sent must be running first.
 Also, Adapter for JDBC properties and environment variables jdbcAdapter must be properly configured as an environment that can be executed.